royalapplications/docs/src/r2023/scripting/objects/connections/royalrdsconnection.md

 ### RDPPort
 Type: `int`, Default Value: `3389`
 The target RDP port for this connection.
 The default value is 3389.
+### AdditionalArguments
+Type: `string`, Default Value: `Empty String`
+Additional arguments to be used with wfreerdp.exe.
 ### AllowBackgroundInput
 Type: `bool`, Default Value: `false`
 If set to true, background input mode is enabled.
 When background input is enabled the client can accept input when the client does not have focus.